nrfconnect/sdk-nrf/doc/nrf/ug_thingy53.rst

 During a FOTA update, there might not be enough space available in internal flash storage to store the existing application and network core images as well as the incoming images, so the incoming images must be stored in external flash storage.
 This means that a sample compatible with the Nordic Thingy:53 must enable the external flash using the QSPI driver.
 Enable the option :kconfig:option:`CONFIG_NORDIC_QSPI_NOR`, and set :kconfig:option:`CONFIG_NORDIC_QSPI_NOR_FLASH_LAYOUT_PAGE_SIZE` to ``4096`` and :kconfig:option:`CONFIG_NORDIC_QSPI_NOR_STACK_WRITE_BUFFER_SIZE` to ``16``.
-To ensure correct operation of the flash simulator, you must also enable :kconfig:option:`CONFIG_FLASH_NOP_DEVICE`.
-This prevents bus faults that would happen from the MCUmanager trying to access the simulated partition with network core image data.

 See :file:`thingy53_nrf5340_cpuapp.conf` in a compatible sample for how this is done.

 .. _thingy53_compatible_applications: